jonasbucherETH/sushi_internship/README.md

 -> First PCA works, now figure out what to do and improve the visualisation, possibly try other packages

 #### PCA
-Population groups: Think about input.
+* Population groups: Think about input.
 Possibilities:
   * Required (or optional) input of population file by user

+* Interactive? ggplotly(p_i, tooltip = "sample.id")
-Interactive?
-Variable vector overlay?
+* Variable vector overlay?